Androidacy/WebviewManager-Module/README.md

 Credit to @topjohnwu for magisk and the magisk installer template.

-Huge thanks to @Zackptg5 for the unity template and helpingwith parts of the code
+Huge thanks to @Zackptg5 for the unity template and helping with parts of the code

+Thanks to @JohnFawkes for the logging code.

 ## ETAs/ Versions

 This module downloads the latest bromite webview APK every time it is flashed.
 I will otherwise update when I have time.
-At any time, the latest beta if availablexan be downloadedby zipping the master branch of the upstream repository.
+At any time, the latest beta if available can be downloaded by zipping the master branch of the upstream repository.

 If you use F-Droid, you can add the bromite official F-Droid repository to keep the app updated